andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

-## Bounded Contexts allow for precise language

-Your domains may use conflicting, overloaded terms with nuances depending on context

-Embrace it!

---

-Bounded contexts allow these conflicting concepts to coexist
+#### For example:

+A `Rating` has a specific meaning in the `Inspection` subdomain, but it means something else in the `Customer Support` subdomain.

 ---

-Aside: this is important shared vocabulary.
+#### For example:

+A `User` in the `Identity` context is:

+A `Mechanic` in the `Inspection` context, is:

+A `Seller` or `Buyer` in the `Financial Transaction` context

+---

+#### Bounded Contexts

+## Precise language, precise models

+Your domains may now use their own specific, nuanced terminology.

+Powerful modeling tool, and keeps your product in sync with the business stakeholders

+---

+## Glossary

-Write this vocabulary down and put it in a Glossary.
+Write this shared vocabulary down and put it in a **Glossary**.

 --

-Answering: what happens to what entities in the system?
+This is helpful for future teammates who come on and need to be ramped up.

 ---